 Design-wise, it has an ATX form factor (which means it can only be fit into mid/full tower cases) and has more than enough good looks.

 Thanks to heavy black and grey-colored finishing, it certainly looks elegant.
 A benefit of having such a color scheme is that almost any RGB color-setting will blend well with this mobo.

 As a whole, it’s well-built and looks really durable.
 Different components like I/O shield and M.2 slots are well-protected too.

 There are two M.2 slots.
 Both of them are covered with heatsink (to keep the temperature down and also add to the aesthetics), and both of them support NVMe as well as Intel Optane technology.

 For conventional storage options, there are six SATA ports for HDDs/SSDs.

 For RAM, there are four DIMM slots (like ASRock Phantom and MSI Gaming Edge) on which you can have as much as 64 GB memory.

-On the backside, there's a built-in I/O shield which protects the connectors/ports form any damage during installation.
-Speaking of ports, there are four USB 3.1 Gen 2 ports (three are of Type-A while the other one is of Type-C), 2 USB 2.0 ports, and 2 USB 3.1 Gen 1 ports.
+On the backside, there’s a built-in I/O shield which protects the connectors/ports from any damage during installation.
+The rear I/O panel features four USB 3.1 Gen 2 ports (three are of Type-A while the other one is of Type-C), 2 USB 2.0 ports, and 2 USB 3.1 Gen 1 ports.